siteorigin/siteorigin-panels/readme.txt

 = 2.0.1 =
 * Fixed issue with preview causing content loss in standard editor.
 * Fixed issue with Black Studio TinyMCE
-* Changed templating tags in js-templates.php to prevent possible conflicts.
+* Changed templating tags in js-templates.php to prevent fatal errors with some server configurations.

 = 2.0 =
 * Complete rewrite of Page Builder Javascript using Backbone.